ResumeToolsResources

 Listing your criminal defence attorney skills on your resume

-Here's an example of a standalone skills section in your resume:
+Consider this example of a standalone skills section:

 Skills